-A search was conducted to identify all published and unpublished randomised controlled trials.
+A search was conducted to identify all published and unpublished randomized controlled trials.

-We searched the Cochrane Central Register of Controlled Trials (CENTRAL) on The Cochrane Library (Issue 1, 2004), PubMed/ MEDLINE (1966 to July 2004), EMBASE (1985 to November 2004) and LILACS (1988 to November 2004) as well as reference lists of relevant articles.
-Searches in all databases were updated in December 2009.
+We searched the Cochrane Central Register of Controlled Trials (CENTRAL) on The Cochrane Library (4th quarter, 2011), PubMed/ MEDLINE (1946 to December 2011), EMBASE (1980 to December 2011) and LILACS (1988 to December 2011) as well as reference lists of relevant articles.
+Searches in all databases were updated in January 2012.
 We did not confine our search to English language publications.

-The Cochrane Highly Sensitive Search Strategy for identifying randomised trials in MEDLINE, Sensitivity maximising version, Ovid format (Higgins 2008), was combined with the search terms in Appendix 1 to identify randomised controlled trials in MEDLINE.
+The Cochrane highly sensitive search strategy for identifying randomized trials in MEDLINE, sensitivity maximising version, Ovid format (Higgins 2008) was combined with the search terms in Appendix 1 to identify randomized controlled trials in MEDLINE.
 The MEDLINE search strategy was adapted for use in the other databases searched.